nadasobhy367-art/portfolio/README.md

 # Nada Sobhy Portfolio

-Responsive freelance portfolio website for Nada Sobhy, focused on frontend services for landing pages, business websites, and Arabic-friendly interfaces.
+Personal portfolio website for Nada Sobhy, built to showcase frontend projects, freelance services, and business-focused website work.

+## Overview

+This project is a responsive single-page portfolio built with plain HTML, CSS, and JavaScript.
+It presents selected projects, services, skills, and contact details in a clean freelance-ready layout.

 ## Features

-- Responsive single-page portfolio
+- Responsive single-page layout
-- Typing hero headline animation
+- Typing animation in the hero section
-- Skills and projects rendered from JavaScript data
+- Project cards rendered from JavaScript data
-- Project modal with highlights and live links
+- Project modal with live project links
-- Scroll reveal animations and animated counters
+- `View More Projects` toggle for a cleaner projects section
 - Theme toggle with saved preference
+- Scroll reveal effects and animated counters
+- Improved keyboard accessibility and modal focus handling
-- Contact form powered by `mailto:`
+- Contact form using `mailto:`
+- Downloadable CV included in the project

 ## Tech Stack